 The terms unified and integrated when applied to a bar organization are essentially synonymous.
-Unified bars perform regulatory functions as well as a range of other public services and programs designed to enhance the competence and professionalism of bar members.
+Unified bars perform regulatory functions as well as a range of other public services and programs designed to enhance the competence and professionalism of bar members, and help the public to understand and access its justice system.
 Membership is required for lawyers practicing in a unified bar’s jurisdiction.

 The unified bar concept first came to fruition in North Dakota in 1921.
 It derived from a recognition that the public obligation of the legal profession goes well beyond adherence to ethical/disciplinary rules.
 Lawyers, in effect, are the keepers of the justice system.
 While a healthy system of laws and courts is the foundation of any functional democracy, it fails its primary test if the citizens do not understand and trust, or cannot fully access, its protections.
-Now nearly 100 years since its establishment, the unified bar model exists in more than 30 U.S. jurisdictions, although how those bars operate varies considerably.
+Now 100 years since its establishment, the unified bar model exists in more than 30 U.S. jurisdictions, although how those bars operate varies considerably.

 Over the years, the Oregon State Bar has maintained its strong, public-focused mission.
 The bar’s regulatory functions, including discipline and admission, are performed under the direction of the judicial branch, assuring that the courts can maintain fair and impartial review authority as the final arbiter in regulatory matters and that lawyers—not taxpayers—pay for the costs of lawyer regulation.